List of Hindu temples in West Bengal

-Hindu temples in West Bengal or Bengal temples are a little-known special form of the Hindu temple.
+Hindu temples in West Bengal or Bengal Temples are a special form of the Hindu temple in India.
 They are mostly from the 17th to the 19th century and are mainly located in the present-day Indian state of West Bengal.
 A few – but often ruined-buildings are also on the territory of today's Bangladesh.
+The major Hindu temples of West Bengal are Madan Mohan Temple, Jalpesh Temple, Tarapith Temple, Kiriteswari Temple, Bishnupur Terracotta temples, Mayapur Chandrodaya Mandir, Naba Kailash Mandir, Thakurbari Matua Dham, Tarakeshwar Temple, Hangseshwari Temple, Bargabhima Temple, Belur Math, Kalighat Temple and Dakshineswar Kali Temple.

 Materials

 Bengal is in large Parts of the fertile alluvial plain of the Ganges/Hooghly and Brahmaputra, as well as a number of tributaries, the largest of which is Meghna.
 Natural stone deposits are almost unknown, and so the residential houses in the countryside until well into the 20th century were.
 Century almost exclusively – sometimes mud-plastered Branches, or (more rarely) from air-dried clay bricks and the roofs were made of straw or reeds.

 At an early age, Bengal also understood the burning of clay, so that the temple buildings of the 5th/6th century (or the hard-to-date Deul temples) were built of bricks.
 At the temples of the 17th to 19th century, figurative and decorative terracotta relief plates were regularly applied.
 Most of the city houses were built in this period also from bricks and then plastered.